bbfrederick/picachooser/README.md

 positional arguments:
   featdir               The FEAT directory associated with this MELODIC run. melodicdir            The .ica directory for this MELODIC run. runmode               Analysis mode.
 Valid choices are "melodic", "AROMA", and "FIX".
-In
-                        melodic mode, the default output file is named "badcomponents.txt" and will be written to MELODICDIR as comma separated integers.
+In melodic mode, the default output file is named "badcomponents.txt" and will be written to
+                        MELODICDIR as comma separated integers.
 In AROMA mode, the file "classified_motion_ICs.txt" must exist in the parent of MELODICDIR; by default the output will be written to "classified_motion_ICs_revised.txt" in the same directory.
-In FIX mode, the default output file is named "hand_labels_noise.txt" and will be written to MELODICDIR as comma separated integers with square brackets surrounding the line.
+In FIX mode, the default output file is named "hand_labels_noise.txt" and will be written to
+                        MELODICDIR as comma separated integers with square brackets surrounding the line.

 optional arguments:
-  -h, --help            show this help message and exit --outputfile OUTPUTFILE
+  -h, --help            show this help message and exit --initfile INITFILE   The name of an initial bad component file (this overrides the default input file for AROMA).
+  --outputfile OUTPUTFILE
                         The name of the newly written bad component file (this overrides the default output file name).
   --displaythresh DISPLAYTHRESH
                         z threshold for the displayed ICA components.
 Default is 2.3.
 ```